jivanrij/laravel-samples/blade.md

 ### Blade code samples

+Note: There are some nice Laravel packages that take care of rendering form elements and stuff like that.

 #### Form | Basic form
 ```blade
 {{-- The $model needs to have the same name as the parameter in the route file.
 Else use route('your.route', ['model' => $model]) --}}